Shoreditch really does seem to have originally been the shore of a ditch, but no-one seems sure which ditch it was.

 It may have been the Deepditch, one of the sources of the Walbrook, whose junction with the Thames was the site of the original Roman settlement of Londinium.
 It ran down what’s now Curtain Road.
 According to legend, the area’s name was originally “Shore’s Ditch”, after Jane Shore, a lover of the fifteenth-century Yorkist king Edward IV.
 Supposedly she died or was buried in a ditch, having been reduced to penury after Edward’s death by his famously wicked brother Richard III.
 But that account is fictional, and although Richard had Shore imprisoned for a time, she later remarried, lived pretty comfortably, and was buried at Hinxworth in Hertfordshire.
 In any case, Jane Shore died in 1527-odd, while the name Shoreditch was already in use by around 1148.

 On the western edge of Shoreditch, Old Street Roundabout may no longer be a roundabout, but Old Street is genuinely old, probably at least Roman.
 Shoreditch High Street meanwhile (and Kingsland Road) is most definitely Roman, having been part of Ermine Street, the old Roman road to York.
-Where all these roads meet stands St Leonard’s Church, whose bells are of course famous for saying, “When I grow rich.”
-Perhaps there was once a Roman shrine here, and it seems there was also a spring, which fed the Deepditch and the Walbrook.
+At the junction where all these roads meet is St Leonard’s Church, whose bells are the ones which are famous for saying, “When I grow rich.”
+It is quite possible that there was previously a Roman shrine here, and it seems there was also a spring, which fed the Deepditch and the Walbrook.
 At any rate, there was a church here by Anglo-Saxon times, although the present-day building dates back only to 1740.

-If Shoreditch today – at any rate before the pandemic, and we hope after it too – is a major centre for nightlife and entertainment, that’s actually nothing new.
+If Shoreditch today is a major centre for nightlife and entertainment, that’s actually nothing new.
 In 1575, the City of London banned plays (partly as an anti-plague measure, but largely just from prudery), so theatres moved out beyond the City’s boundaries, and Shoreditch became a big centre for them.
 London’s two most important playhouses – The Theatre and The Curtain – flanked Hollywell Lane, just off Shoreditch High Street.
 Shakespeare regularly performed here, Romeo and Juliet premiered here, and St Leonard’s was “the actors’ church”.